KBNLresearch/hack4europe/srv/README.rst

 Description
 ----------
-The portal's database can be approached with RESTful ajax calls, which are handles by the mongo-by-params module.
+The portal's database can be approached with RESTful ajax calls, which are handled by the mongo-by-params module.
 Storing records can only be done with local POST messages, querying can be done cross-domain as well, using JSONP

 Querying through REST